+Equivalently, $\{\ell_j,\theta_j\}$, $j=1,...,3g-3+n$, are Darboux coordinates for the symplectic form.
+The formula \eqref{WPform} is mapping class group invariant hence descends to a well-defined symplectic form on the moduli space.
+For more general values of $\mathbf{L}$, if there exist pants decompositions hence Fenchel-Nielsen coordinates, such as for $\mathbf{L}\in\br_{\geq 0}^n$, then \eqref{WPform} is used to define a symplectic deformation $\omega_{\mathrm{WP}}(\mathbf{L})$ of the Weil-Petersson form.

-The moduli space $\modm_{g,n}^{\text{hyp}}(L_1,...,L_n)$ comes equipped with a measure which can be constructed in different ways.
-It is given by torsion of the natural complex defined by the associated flat $PSL(2,\br)$ connection \cite{WitQua}, or via a symplectic form $\omega^{WP}(\mathbf{L})$ defined naturally on the character variety \cite{GolInv} and via Fenchel-Nielsen coordinates, see \eqref{FN}, when they exist \cite{WolWei}.
+The Liouville volume form of $\omega_{\mathrm{WP}}$ and its deformations equips $\modm_{g,n}$ with a measure.
+The measure can also be defined by torsion of the natural complex defined by the associated flat $PSL(2,\br)$ connection \cite{WitQua}.
 See \cite[equation 3.44]{SWiJTG} for a proof that the measure constructed via torsion coincides with the measure induced from the symplectic form defined via Fenchel-Nielsen coordinates.
-There is a homeomorphism from $\modm_{g,n}^{\text{hyp}}(\mathbf{L})$, when $\mathbf{L}\in\br^n_{\geq 0}$, to the moduli space of genus $g$ curves with $n$ labeled points $\modm_{g,n}$.
-The family of symplectic forms $\omega^{WP}(\mathbf{L})$ defines a deformation of the Weil-Petersson form $\omega^{WP}=\omega^{WP}(\mathbf{0})$ naturally defined on $\modm_{g,n}$.
+The total measure is finite and referred to as the volume of the moduli space.